 Australia

-Australia has a 10% GST on sales of low-value goods to its consumers by non-resident e-Commerce companies.
+Australia has a 10% GST on sales of low-value goods to its consumers by non-resident eCommerce companies.
+This includes:

-Anyway, for further information, have a look at the Australian Taxation Office (ATO) site.
+For further information, take a look at the Australian Taxation Office (ATO) site.

 Bahamas